kettek/apng/README.md

 ```

 ### Custom Compression
 A custom compression writer can be used instead of the default zlib writer.
-This cane be done by creating a specific apng Encoder and assigning a construction function to the `CompressionWriter` field:
+This can be done by creating a specific apng Encoder and assigning a construction function to the `CompressionWriter` field:

 ```go
 enc := apng.Encoder{